 Lanark County OPP report

-Between Monday, November 18 and Monday, November 25, 2019 officers from the Lanark County Detachment of the Ontario Provincial Police (OPP) responded to 407 calls for service.
+Between Monday, October 21 and Monday, October 28, 2019, officers from the Lanark County Detachment of the Ontario Provincial Police (OPP) responded to 404 calls for service.
+The calls included:

 Motor Vehicle Collisions

 Car / Deer: 22

 Single Motor Vehicle off Road (“in ditch”): 3

 A traffic stop for speeding on October 25, 2019 just before 2:00 p.m. on County Road 29 in Mississippi Mills Township resulted in the driver, Scott FLUKE, age 42 of Ottawa, Ontario being arrested and charged by officers from the Lanark County OPP for impaired operation of a conveyance over 80 mg.
 His driver’s licence was suspended for 90 days and he was later released on a Promise to Appear at a scheduled court date on November 25, 2019 at the Ontario Court of Justice Perth.

 While en route to another call, officers from the Lanark County OPP came across a vehicle in the ditch on Highway 7 in Drummond-North Elmsley Township on October 27, 2019 just after 3:30 a.m.
 The subsequent investigation resulted in the arrest and charge for Care and Control Impaired by Alcohol and Over 80 mg of Reece STEWART, age 20 of Drummond-North Elmsley Township.
 The accused was released from custody on a Promise to Appear at the Ontario Court of Justice Perth on November 25, 2019.